pinohu/DYNASTY/ohu-legacy-codex/volume-ii-legal-fiduciary/templates/investment-policy-statement-template.md

 ﻿# Investment Policy Statement (IPS) Template

-**Trust Name:** [Name of Dynasty Trust]
+**Trust Name:** [Name of Legacy Trust]
 **Date:** [Date]
 **Investment Trustee:** [Name]

 ## 1. Purpose
-The purpose of this Investment Policy Statement is to establish guidelines for the investment of the assets of the [Name of Dynasty Trust] (the "Trust").
+The purpose of this Investment Policy Statement is to establish guidelines for the investment of the assets of the [Name of Legacy Trust] (the "Trust").
 This IPS is designed to support the Trust's primary goal: **The creation, preservation, and transfer of multi-generational wealth for the OHU-PNR family over a 365-year horizon.**

 ## 2. Investment Objectives
 *   **Primary Objective:** Long-term capital appreciation exceeding the rate of inflation and taxes.